Skip to main content

 Presentation / Conference Contribution

-Paneels, I., & Patrick-Thomson, H. (2024, September).
+Panneels, I., & Patrick-Thomson, H. (2024, September).
 Creative Informatics: how data driven innovation has transformed the creative workplace.
-Paper presented at Transdisciplinary Workplace Research Conference
+Presented at The 4th Transdisciplinary Workplace Research (TWR) Conference, Edinburgh, UK

-The creative economy is a workforce with a high proportion of freelancers and SMEs.
+The creative economy is powered by a workforce with a high proportion of freelancers and SMEs.
 This paper reflects on new ways of working, accelerated by the digital pivot of the creative workplace caused by the global pandemic.
-Whilst the impact of digital tec...
+Whilst the impact of...
 Read More about Creative Informatics: how data driven innovation has transformed the creative workplace.

 Digital Skills for the Creative Practitioner: Supporting Informal Learning of Technologies for Creativity (2023)